redstrate/redstrate.com/content/blog/kawari3/index.md

 - Reverse Engineering
 series:
 - Kawari Progress Report
+summary: "I spent some time polishing up the project and implementing more packets."
 ---

 After the initial excitement of being able to load into a zone wore off, I spent some time polishing up the project and implementing more packets.
 I managed to get quite a bit done over the course of a few nights.